Who are we?

 When do you meet?

 We meet every week on Tuesdays and Thursdays throughout the school year.
 We break each learning into 7 week quarters.
 We follow the Douglas County Public Schools Calendar and do take breaks throughout the year for fall, Christmas, and spring break.
 Additional options for classes on Fridays will be offered as they arise.
-Our school hours are 9-3:30PM and we usually start the last week of August and continue through the first couple weeks of May.
+Our school hours are 9-3:30PM and we usually start the last week of August and continue through the end of April or beginning of May.